Overview: The Association & Council

 - Can only be revoked by the council if a participating SIP or research institution no longer meets the validator node eligibility criteria, following the same process described below for removing Founding Members.

-- Excess votes made available to the board and not delegated to SIPs or research institutions may be distributed by the board among other Founding Members equally to maintain the relative aggregate voting power of Founding Members compared to that of the other validator nodes.
+- Votes made available to the board and not delegated to SIPs or research institutions may be distributed by the board among other Founding Members equally to maintain the relative aggregate voting power of Founding Members compared to that of the other validator nodes.

 - The Libra protocol is expected to have a limitation on the number of active validator nodes (and thus on the number of council members) for at least several years.
 The number is expected to grow over time.
 The council will define a limit as to the number of active nodes based on testing.
 From time to time, the council will update this limit.
 If this limit is exceeded, the council member to whom the fewest votes are assigned will be removed from the council until the number of members is under the limit.
 Ties will be broken by removing the member who has served for the shortest continuous duration.